open-telemetry/community/mission-vision-values.md

 ### We Value *Compatibility*

-With the number of stakeholders and supported platforms, following specifications and enabling interoperability is very important.
-This means that OpenTelemetry strives to be standards-compliant, vendor-neutral, and consistent across languages and components.
+Given the number of stakeholders and supported platforms, following specifications and enabling interoperability is very important.
+OpenTelemetry strives to be standards-compliant, vendor-neutral, and consistent across languages and components.

 ### We Value *Stability*

-As many libraries take dependencies on OpenTelemetry APIs, API stability and backwards compatibility is vital for our end-users, and thus for our work.
+As many libraries take dependencies on OpenTelemetry APIs, API stability and backwards compatibility is vital for our end-users.
 As a corollary, we do not introduce new concepts unless we’re confident they’re needed by a broad subset of OpenTelemetry’s end-users.

 ### We Value *Resilience*

-In OpenTelemetry we value technical resiliency: the ability to adapt to continue operating even in the face of resource scarcity or other environmental challenges.
+In OpenTelemetry we value technical resiliency: the ability to adapt and to continue operating even in the face of resource scarcity or other environmental challenges.
 OpenTelemetry is designed to work and keep collecting telemetry signals when an application is misbehaving, and OpenTelemetry code is designed